Bluegales/libft-pain/README.md

 files with non static functions:
 		2 ft_split.o
 ```
+- Directly links against the library (requires working makefile)
+- Finds missing const in function declarations

 ### Usage

-Add the correct path at the top of the makefile and "make -i"
+Add the correct path at the top of pain.sh and run it